fossephate/JoyCon-Driver/README.md

 int rightJoyConYOffset = 19000;

 // multipliers to go from the range (-128,128) to (-32768, 32768)
-// These shouldn't need to be changed too much, but the option is there
+// These shouldn't need to be changed,
-// I found that 250 works for me int leftJoyConXMultiplier = 10;
+// but the option is there if you find the joysticks aren't reaching their max values, or hit the max too early float leftJoyConXMultiplier = 10.0f;
-int leftJoyConYMultiplier = 10;
+float leftJoyConYMultiplier = 10.0f;
-int rightJoyConXMultiplier = 10;
+float rightJoyConXMultiplier = 10.0f;
-int rightJoyConYMultiplier = 10;
+float rightJoyConYMultiplier = 10.0f;

 // Enabling this combines both JoyCons to a single vJoy Device(#1)
 // when combineJoyCons == false: